The Real Poop

 Pale.
 That's a good word to describe most investment bankers.
 They don't see the sun.
 Instead, they get cathode ray and LCD tans.
 Why?
 Mounds and mounds (and mounds) of work.

-And a lot of it is busy work.
-Making financial models (i.e. if this company grows at the rate that the CFO says it will grow, how much cash will it produce in the next 5 years?); making pitch books (you should sell your company to XYZ MegaGlopCorp today for $23 a share because competition is coming and they will kill you); and making coffee (cream? sugar?).
+And a lot of it is busy work: making financial models (i.e. if this company grows at the rate that the CFO says it will grow, how much cash will it produce in the next five years?); making pitch books (you should sell your company to XYZ MegaGlopCorp today for $23 a share because competition is coming and they will devour you); and making coffee (cream? sugar?).

 The associate is really the backstop for producing perfect work; in theory, the associate wrangles the analysts in what is lovingly termed a "bullpen."
 That is, analysts are grazing forms of cattle, which must be fed and watered regularly.

-In the end, the power and wealth of the banker world comes from being able to “sell a deal”; that is, the power derives from getting the client to say "yes."
+In the end, the power and wealth of the banker world comes from being able to sell a deal; that is, the power derives from getting the client to say "yes."